 Operating Revenue, Fiscal Year 2012

-The following chart illustrates the proportion of sources of operating revenue for fiscal years ended June 30, 2012 and 2011.
+The following chart illustrates the proportion of sources of operating revenue, before reliever airport fee, for fiscal years ended June 30, 2012 and 2011.
+Other aviation and other operating revenue were added and labeled "other."